-Why require project based and/or problem solving courses?
+Why require project based and/or design problem solving courses?
 Technology is no longer something limited to a few individuals.
 It is an integral part of everyone's life.
-As technology advances, quality employment opportunities are seeking a more technically illiterate population.
+As technology advances, quality employment opportunities are seeing a more technically illiterate population.
 While industries once competed against their neighbors, now our competitors are other countries that can produce quality goods and products at far lower cost.

 Traditional approaches and strategies that worked in the past are not the panacea for the future.
 "Facts and knowledge can only go so far.
-Tough problem solving requires the ability to define the true problem, analyze the possible causes, create options, select the most feasible option, and then implement it".
-2 Industries need problem solvers, they need team players, and they need innovative minds.
+Tough problem solving requires the ability to define the true problem, analyze the possible causes, create options, select the most feasible option, and then implement it".2 Industries need problem solvers, they need team players, and they need innovative minds.
 This may only be achievable through progressive curriculums and effective partnerships between industries, universities, and government institutions.
 Those partners that make the best investment in technically competent employees are going to be those that prosper in the 21st century.

-In conjunction with lecturing and testing, it is important to engage students and challenge them in a creative problem-solving manner that fosters their individual growth and development.
+Students respond with enthusiasm when lectures and tests are supplemented by labs in which they solve problems from industry.
 As the theoretical knowledge is internalized, students become intrinsically motivated search engines to fuel their own intellectual growth.
 To effectively connect with students at this level and prepare them for the future we need real-world skills and experiences.

 In order to modernize our program, we need to focus on both the curriculum and the facilities.
 Strong industrial support in the form of money, equipment, and advice enabled significant facility upgrades.
-While substantial amounts of faculty time and effort were required for curriculum revisions.
-Historically lecture and theory based courses, have been dramatically upgraded to reflect the concepts and skill sets need by today's graduates.
+It has been these same industrial partners that have "enabled [engineering] to weather the fiscal storm better than others.
+Some departments have much more discretionary funds than others".
+3 While substantial amounts of faculty time and effort were required for curriculum revisions, historically lecture and theory based courses, have been dramatically upgraded to reflect the concepts and skill sets need by today's graduates.